If you think that you have to compete for better jobs or more market share, you’re as wrong as I was.

 There’s enough opportunity for everyone in the world.
-The problem is that most people don’t use the opportunities.
+The problem is that most people don’t use these opportunities.

 If you want to have a specific career, go out there and create it.
 The same is true for your business.
 And don’t focus on limited resources, naysayers, or any other reason you should not do it.

 Adopt an abundance mindset.
-Before you know it, you’ll have so much opportunity that you don’t know what to do with it.
+Before you know it, you’ll have so many opportunities that you don’t know what to do with them.

 In The Netherlands, we call that a “luxury problem.”